 - pain in your upper stomach that may spread to your shoulder;

-What are the precautions when taking adalimumab (Humira)?
+What are the precautions when taking adalimumab injection solution for subcutaneous administration (Humira)?

 Before using adalimumab, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as natural rubber/latex), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.